mayur1101/mayur-vitadbda/Introduction of big data.md

 visibility over these costs, big data environments are needed with connected data sources and advanced analytics capabilities.

 # Big data challenges
+There are two main chalenges associated with big data i.e.

+1)How do we store or manage such a huge volume of data efficiently.

+2)How do we process and extract valuable information from this huge huge volume of data within a given time frame.

+# Solutions to big data problems
+a)Hold workshops for employees to ensure big data adoptions.

+b)Carefully select technology stack.

+c)Mind costs and plan for future upscaling.

+d)Remember that data isnt 100% accurate but still manage its quality.

+e)Never neglect big data security.

+# Hadoop Distribution and Vendors
+The three hadoop distribution vendors are:-

+### 1)CLOUDERA
+Cloudera is the oldest vendor and it is widely used.It also has max number of clients.

+### 2)MAPR
+Mapr is the good open source with direct access NFS.

+### 3)HORTONWORKS
+Hortonworks is the free to use software & can be easily downloaded from website.

+#### 10 Factors are essential for software hadoop distribution
+1)License

+2)Unique features

+3)Community

+4)Sql

+5)Mapreduce

+6)App Development

+7)Replication mode

+8)Architecture

+9)Operating system

+10)Free to use